RevoltDevScript/Revolt-Script/README.md

 ## 📌 About
-Welcome to **Revolt** — a powerful semi-AFK automation tool built to streamline your **Edgenuity** and **Edmentum** experience.
+Welcome to **Revolt** — a powerful semi-AFK automation tool built to streamline your **Edgenuity**, **Edmentum**, and **Subject** experience.
-Revolt helps you complete quizzes, tests, assignments, and more with smart automation, AI-powered responses, and quality-of-life enhancements designed to save time and reduce repetitive work across both platforms.
+Revolt helps you complete quizzes, tests, assignments, and more with smart automation, AI-powered responses, and quality-of-life enhancements designed to save time and reduce repetitive work across all three platforms.
 Explore the full feature set and updates on the website.

+Subject lives at [app.subject.com](https://app.subject.com) — see [revolt.ly/subject](https://revolt.ly/subject) for the full Subject guide.

 ## ⭐ Features
 - **Auto Advance** – Automatically moves through lessons and questions with customizable timing